exoplatform/platform/server/tomcat/patch/src/main/tomcat/EXO-README.txt

     http://localhost:8080/portal/private/company:/

- You can login the  portal  with the  following username:  exo ,  exoadmin, company , community.
+ You can log into the portal with the following accounts: exo, exoadmin, company, community.
- All the user  use the default password "exo"
+ All those accounts have the default password "exo".

 For more documentation and latest updated news, please visit our website www.exoplatform.com.
-If you have more questions.
+If you have questions, please send a mail to the list exoplatform@objectweb.org.

+Thank your for using eXo Platform products !
+The eXo Platform team.